Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Math_Y12/07_Series_Arithmetic_and_Geometric_Progressions.md

-# Series Arithmetic And Geometric Progressions
+# Series Arithmetic and Geometric Progressions

 ## Learning Objectives
 - Explain the fundamental ideas behind Series Arithmetic And Geometric Progressions as set out in the CIE syllabus.